National Teen Driver Safety Week: Parents Are Key to Keeping Teens Safe Behind the Wheel

 Car crashes are a leading cause of death for teens (15-18 years old) in the United States.
 According to the National Highway Traffic Safety Administration, there were 2,514 people killed in crashes involving a teen driver in 2022.
 In California, young drivers were involved in nearly 12% of all fatal crashes in 2022 despite accounting for only 5% of all licensed drivers in the U.S.

-The Goleta Police Department reminds parents and caregivers to discuss the dangers of risky driving behaviors like speeding, texting while driving, or not wearing a seatbelt.
+The Santa Barbara Police Department reminds parents and caregivers to discuss the dangers of risky driving behaviors like speeding, texting while driving, or not wearing a seatbelt.
 Teens should also understand the serious dangers of driving under the influence of alcohol or drugs.

-We hope that having meaningful conversations with teen drivers about setting rules and being a role model for safe driving can help other teens make better choices when they’re driving.
+“Parents and caregivers play a huge part in keeping teens safe on the road,” SBPD Traffic Officer C. Powell said.
+“Having these meaningful conversations, setting rules, and being a role model for safe driving can help teens make better choices when they’re driving.”

-The Goleta Police Department offers the following tips to parents and guardians for starting conversations about safe driving with teens:
+The SBPD offers the following tips to parents and guardians for starting conversations about safe driving with teens:

-- Provisional Driver’s License: Learn about California’s provisional licensing law, which places restrictions on passengers and driving at night during the first year they have a license.
+- Provisional Driver’s License: Learn about California’s provisional licensing law, which restricts passengers and driving at night during the first year they have a license.

 - Lead by example: Have driving sessions with your teen.
 Tell, but also show, your teen how to drive safely.